- Written by Dr.Mehmet Demircioglu

 Medication and donation timing check

-Which rule should control your next step?
+The rule that should control your next step

 Open the closest situation before you stop medicine, donate blood, or lock a FUE travel date.